Circuitscape/Omniscape.jl/docs/src/usage.md

 **`allow_different_projections`:** One of true, false.
 Defaults to false.
 If true, warnings about non-matching projections are suppressed.

 #### Resistance reclassification
 Omniscape.jl allows you to reclassify categorical resistance surfaces internally based on a user-provided reclass table.
-This allows the user to avoid reclassifying rasters manually in a GIS, and an streamline your workflow.
+This allows the user to avoid reclassifying rasters manually in a GIS, and can streamline your workflow.

 !!! note
     If instead of a resistance raster, you provide Omniscape a conductance raster, then conductance is what Omniscape will reclassify based on the provided reclass table.